 We also offer shipping with insulated freezer boxes ready to go into your freezer.
 Just enter your address at checkout for a UPS quote on shipping.

 You are also welcome to visit our ranch and pick up your meat.
-If you would like to schedule a ranch tour when you come pick up, just leave us note as you checkout and we will contact you to schedule a time.
+If you would like to schedule a ranch tour when you come pick up, just leave us a note as you checkout and we will contact you to schedule a time.

 No. If the meat is frozen fast and thawed slow, you will not have any ice crystals in the meat and the freezer allows us to satisfy the demand of many customers.
 There is no way for us to economically pick up meat from a small producer and hurry it to your location fresh.
 Large distribution companies with huge volume of feedlot cattle can accommodate fresh delivery, but those of us in small production would have to charge so much for fresh delivery to make it cost prohibitive.
 We have chosen to try to make this affordable for every family who wishes to eat healthier.